LamNg99/finora/README.md

 }
 ```

-A stock passes if it clears at least one of: P/E signal, dividend signal, or positive FCF — then passes D/E and FCF gates.
-Tickers with no FMP ratio data (new listings, private companies post-IPO) automatically bypass quant and go to the LLM Watchlist.
+Tickers with no FMP ratio data automatically bypass quant and go directly to LLM analysis (shown in the Watchlist section).

 ### Webhook notifications

 Set `WEBHOOK_URL` to a Slack or Discord incoming webhook.
 Finora posts when a run finds at least one fortress asset.

+---

+## Canadian stock support

+Cross-listed Canadian stocks (RY, TD, BNS, SHOP, ENB, etc.) are handled automatically:

+- **SEC EDGAR** — checked first via 40-F (the MJDS annual report form) or 10-K if available
+- **SEDAR+** — fallback for TSX-only issuers with no SEC filings

+The list of Canadian tickers is in `backend/app/screener/sedar_client.py` (`CANADIAN_TICKERS`).

 ---